gschool-blue-ocean/reference-project/README.md

 ## Useful Commands

-Run command in the context of a container `docker exec -t -i <> ls`
+Run command in the context of a container `docker exec ls`

 Get IP address of a container running in docker: `docker inspect -f '{{range.NetworkSettings.Networks}}{{.IPAddress}}{{end}}' container_name_or_id`

+## TODO

+1. Update README.
+1. Try to deploy.
+1. Add react-router, some styles, and components.
+1. Add backend and frontend testing + CI.
+1. Rename client/backend to server and app.
+1. Add seed file.